 - You must be a US citizen or permanent resident.

 - You must be at least 18 years old.

-MoneyMutual claims that its application will only take about five minutes, but when we went through the application, it took more like 15 minutes.
+When we went through the form, it took about 15 minutes.
 However, because it’s broken into multiple short sections, it shouldn’t take long to find the right information you need to complete the section.

-This may seem like a long application process, but MoneyMutual asks for all the information a lender may need to connect you with the best option for your needs.
+This may seem like a long process, but MoneyMutual asks for all the information a lender might require so it can connect you with the best option for your needs.

 What happens after I’m connected with a lender?

-Montel Williams is a paid spokesperson for MoneyMutual.
-In 2015, the company agreed to pay the New York Department of Financial Services a $2.1 million settlement and stop advertising to residents of New York — a state that prohibits payday loans.
+In 2015, the MoneyMutual agreed to pay the New York Department of Financial Services a $2.1 million settlement and stop advertising to residents of New York, a state that prohibits payday loans.
 This was a big blow to the company that certainly lowered its credibility, but it continues to connect borrowers to short-term lenders — just not in states where such high interest rates are illegal.

 MoneyMutual can save you time when you’re looking for a short-term loan, especially if you don’t want to spend hours comparing lenders and searching for the right terms.
 But keep in mind that any loan you take out will be expensive, and depending on your current financial situation, it may be difficult to pay back.